knowingbros/stackoverflow-stackexchange-login-android/README.md

 STACK_EXCHANGE_KEY="YOUR_KEY_HERE"

-Remember to add key and not secret.
+Remember to add "key" and not secret.

-**Note**: The key in the source code is invalid and you need to add your OWN key that you receive on step 2.

 **example**